Depression

 academic programming.

 Intellectual disabilities are also neurodevelopmental, meaning that they occur in an individual’s early years.
 People with intellectual disabilities struggle with overall thinking and reasoning skills, and may find abstract problem-solving difficult.
-Another area that is impacted are adaptive skills, which include basic day-to-day behaviours such as self-care, health and safety, and functional communication.
+Additionally, one of the areas of focus affected is adaptive skills, which encompass essential daily behaviors such as self-care, health and safety, and functional communication.

 Burnout